Exam EligibiltyCHES® Exam

 More detailed information on exam scoring and a breakdown of percentages can be found here.

-Fees for the CHES exam are based on when you file your application.
-There are four filing deadlines.
-The filing deadlines and fees for the CHES exams can be found here.
+Fees for the CHES® exam are based on when you file your application.
+There are three filing deadlines.
+The filing deadlines and fees for the CHES® exams can be found here.

 6. Is there a student rate?

 Yes.
-For full-time (enrolled in a min. of 9 credits) students, the fee is $210 if application is filed by the third registration deadline.
-Any student applications filed after the third registration deadline must pay final registration fee of $265.
+For full-time (enrolled in a min. of 9 credits) students, the fee is $220 if application is filed by the early bird registration deadline.

 7. If I see my school or degree code listed, is my institution automatically approved?